you have licensed a music track from Shockwave-Sound.com and you

 piece of classical music automatically owns the copyright to that

 recording.
 We have the rights to our version of Chopin's Nocturne.

 But another company may have made their own version of

 the same composition, and they may have put that recording into

 the YouTube audio recognition system.
 And that fully automated system

 often cannot tell the difference between one version/recording and

-If you received a "copyright info" message when using
+If you received a "copyright notice" message when using

 classical music that you licensed from us, most likely some company,